legno9/legno9.github.io/_posts/2025-01-14-KatanasAndChaos.md

 hide_last_modified: true
 ---

-**Katanas and Chaos** is a third-person dungeon crawler developed in Unity as a two-person collaborative project.
-The player starts imprisoned at the bottom of a castle and must fight their way through enemies, collect resources, and ultimately face a **Dark Souls-inspired boss battle**.
+**Katanas and Chaos** is a third-person dungeon crawler developed in Unity as a **two-person collaboration**.
+Players fight through enemies, gather resources, and progress toward a challenging **Dark Souls-inspired boss battle**, with modular combat mechanics and varied enemy behaviors.

 <!--more-->